beyond-blockchain/js-bbclib/README.md

 BBc-1(Beyond Block-chain One) Library, written in Javascript.

 # Overview
-The library is implemented bbclib and bbc-app-rest-api functions on platform of BBc-1.
+The library is implemented bbclib functions on platform of BBc-1.
 It provides make transaction function, sign and verify transaction function, serialize and deserialize function for some collection of data on BBc-1 platform.
 (They are BBcTransaction, BBcEvent, BBcAsset, BBcSignature, BBcRelation, BBcReference, BBcCrossRef, BBcPointer and BBcWitness).
 It works on modern browsers(Firefox, IE, Edge, Chrome and Safari) and Node.js.
 The module is totally written in ES6+ and needed to get transpiled with babel for legacy environments.

 ※The design and detail of BBc-1 is following.<br>
 BBc-1: https://github.com/beyond-blockchain/bbc1

 # Installation
 At your project directory, do either one of the following.